junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 "Martin's," John says simply.

-"Our neighbor Martin?"
+"Our rich neighbor Martin?"
 Sam chuckles, "He must have, what, like four kids with four different women now?"

-John gives him a look, "Like most of men in the city, yes.
+John gives him a look, "Like most men in the city, yes.
 He has desires, so does everyone.
-There is no point in restraining what a man enjoy to do."
+There is no point in restraining what a man enjoys doing."

-Dean leaves the table for the dishes, letting the running water to help tuning out the rest of their conversation.
+Dean leaves the table for the dishes, letting the running water help tune out the rest of their conversation.

 <br>